sujithsagar217/LLM-Engineering/Week1/README.md

 Week 1 introduces a simple end-to-end LLM workflow:

-1. Fetch a public website.
+1. Fetch a public website.(try different methods)
 2. Remove non-content HTML such as scripts, styles, images, and inputs.
 3. Extract readable text.
 4. Send the extracted content to an LLM.